Tips for Buying Rare Rocks and Minerals Online

 Tip #3: Be Intentional about Building Relationships with Vendors

-After researching species minerals and are settled on a budget, you’ll be more informed and comfortable shopping for your collection.
+After researching species and are settling on a budget, you’ll be more informed and comfortable shopping for your collection.
 You can shop from an online catalog, specialized vendors, a club’s collection or an exhibit.

-Well established vendors will have variety in the specimens available for your too choose from.
+Well-established vendors will have variety in the specimens available for you to choose from.
 When getting to know an online vendor, look for their archive of specimens and any published work.
 This will give you an idea of the types of species that they specialize in, helping you with price bargaining.

 Tip #4: Look for Detailed Specimen Descriptions

 The single most important feature in any online sale is a detailed description about the specimen.
-Information about a species size, properties, color, luster, and most importantly its origin should all be available to the customer.
+Information about a specimen's size, properties, condition, and origin should all be available to the customer.

 Tip #5: Know Where You’re Shipping From